 Butterflies come with a huge array of colors, patterns, and wing shapes.
 I can’t help but be fascinated with their beauty and fragility.
 Let’s look at how to draw a butterfly…

 Butterfly Drawing Tutorial

 Step 1- Collecting your reference material

 Whenever you draw a plant, flower or insect, it is a good idea to get a clear and good quality reference image to work from.

 You can work from your imagination, but the truth is that most people’s brains leave out important information about the original insect.
 As a result, the butterfly may become more stylized or simplified than the original.

-In this drawing demonstration, I wanted to capture the smaller details and patterns on the butterfly wings.
+In this step by step drawing tutorial, I wanted to capture the smaller details and patterns on the butterfly wings.

 Work from your own photos

 Drawing from your own photos is a great way to come up with unique ideas and compositions.
 You also have first-hand experience of what the butterfly looks like in a real-life situation.
 This gives you a better idea of how the subject matter “sits in space” so to speak.